prashantzzz/MealPlannerApi/README.md

 ﻿# **Recipe and Meal Planning Management System**

+## **Task to be completed**
+ - Match all the models with all the table columns writing the maxlengths and other validations
+ - Update db command (which comes after migration command)

 ## **Project Overview**
 A web-based application that helps users plan meals, create recipes, track nutrition, and manage shopping lists.
 Features include user authentication, role-based access control (RBAC), recipe management, meal planning, and analytics.